sjbylo/aba/README.md

 ```
 make sno
 ```
-- This will create a directory 'sno' and then install SNO OpenShift using the Agent-based installer (note, *all* preset parameters in `aba.conf` must be completed for this to work).
+- This will create a directory `sno` and then install SNO OpenShift using the Agent-based installer (note, *all* preset parameters in `aba.conf` must be completed for this to work).
 If you are using VMware it will create the VMs for you.
 - Be sure to go through *all* the values in `aba/vmware.conf` and `sno/cluster.conf`.
 - Be sure your DNS entries have been set up in advance.
 See above on Prerequisites.
 - Aba will show you the installation progress.
-To troubleshoot cluster installation, run 'make ssh' to log into the rendezvous node.
+To troubleshoot cluster installation, run `make ssh` to log into the rendezvous node.
 If there are any issues - e.g. incorrect DNS records - fix them and try again.
 All commands and actions in Aba are idempotent.
 If you hit a problem, fix it and try again should always be the right way forward!

 ```
 make compact    # for a 3 node cluster topology (note, *all* parameters in `aba.conf` must be completed for this to work).